Performance tuning

 Tuning Operation Benefits Drawbacks

-[inline] Performance Increased executable size
+@[inline] Performance Increased executable size

-[direct_array_access] Performance Safety risks
+@[direct_array_access] Performance Safety risks

-[packed] Memory usage Potential performance loss
+@[packed] Memory usage Potential performance loss

-[minify] Performance, Memory usage May break binary serialization/reflection
+@[minify] Performance, Memory usage May break binary serialization/reflection

 _likely_/_unlikely_ Performance Risk of negative performance impact